K-stability of birationally superrigid Fano 3-fold weighted hypersurfaces: Introduction

 \begin{Thm}[{\cite[Theorem 1.2, Corollary 3.1]{SZ19}}] Let $X$ be a birationally superrigid Fano variety.
 If $\alpha (X) \ge 1/2$, then $X$ is K-stable. \end{Thm}

 Note that the assumption on the alpha invariant is $\alpha (X) > 1/2$ in \cite[Theorem 1.2]{SZ19}, but the equality is allowed by \cite[Corollary 3.1]{SZ19}.
 It is informed by C. Xu and Z. Zhuang that one can even conclude the uniform K-stability of $X$ in Theorem \ref{thm:SZ} under the same assumption.
-The notion of uniform K-stability is originally introduced in \cite{Der16b} and \cite{BHJ17} (see also \cite{Fuj19b} and \cite{BJ20}) and it is stronger than K-stability.
+The notion of uniform K-stability is originally introduced in \cite{Der16b} and \cite{BHJ17} (see also \cite{Fuj19b} and \cite{BJ20}) and it is stronger than K-stability\footnote{Soon after this paper is completed, it is proved in \cite{LXZ22} that uniform K-stability is equivalent to K-stability.}.
 Moreover it is very important to mention that uniform K-stability implies the existence of a KE metric (\cite{LTW19}).
 Combining these results, we have the following.

-\begin{Thm}[{\cite[Theorem 9.6]{Xu20}, \cite{SZ19}, \cite{LTW19}}] Let $X$ be a birationally superrigid Fano variety and assume that $\alpha (X) \ge 1/2$.
+\begin{Thm}[{\cite[Theorem 9.6]{Xu21}, \cite{SZ19}, \cite{LTW19}}] Let $X$ be a birationally superrigid Fano variety and assume that $\alpha (X) \ge 1/2$.
 Then $X$ is uniformly K-stable.
 In particular, $X$ is K-stable and it admits a KE metric. \end{Thm}

-\section{Main results}
+\subsection{Main results}

 We state Main Theorem of this article.

 \begin{Thm}[Main Theorem] Let $X$ be a quasi-smooth Fano $3$-fold weighted hypersurface of index $1$.
 Then $\alpha (X) \ge 1/2$. \end{Thm}

 The following is a direct consequence of Theorems \ref{mainthm} and \ref{thm:SXZ}.